 Look at what you are spending your money on and how you can reduce that amount.

-For more self help advice see ‘getting out of debt’ from the documents section.
+For more self help advice see 'getting out of debt' from the downloads section.

 To find out whether you are entitled to help with your housing costs and any other benefits see welfare benefits and debt advice services.

 The rent a room scheme provides a tax free allowance of up to £4,250 per year for people letting out a room in their home to a lodger.